image

 Paralyzed due to childhood polio at the age of four years, and additionally diagnosed with a significant heart disorder, Carolyn has suffered much physical and psychological pain.
 And, today, she suffers from the after effects of her initial polio and treatments, evidencing Post Polio Sequelae.
 This has resulted in Carolyn's no longer competing in the ring or providing freestyle workshops worldwide.

 Candidly told in Carolyn's own words, Gotta Dance is a frank, yet amazingly, inspiring tale.
-Poignant commentary is shared by esteemed veterinarians and authors, Dr. Allen Schoen and Dr. Marty Becker, as they further detail the healing benefits of the human-canine Bond and what especially moves them about Carolyn & Rookie's relationship.
+Poignant commentary is shared by esteemed veterinarians and authors, Dr. Allen Schoen, Dr. Marty Becker & Dr. Jaime Modiano, as they further detail the healing benefits of the human-canine Bond and what especially moves them about Carolyn & Rookie's relationship.
 Dr. Margaret Backman, a clinical psychologist who specializes in working with Post Polio Sequelae/Syndrome sufferers, further provides insight about Carolyn's amazing ability to overcome her acutely painful beginning and formative years.
-Work continues on our film as we prepare for a 2012 debut.
 The film truly captures the journey of Carolyn Scott and her Golden Retriever Rookie, hand and paw together, moving from fear to freedom, and so inspiring the lives of all whom they have touched.

 Emotional Feedback about Carolyn & Rookie's Bond